rollup/rollup/docs/05-plugin-development.md

 #### `this.getCombinedSourcemap() => SourceMap`

 Get the combined source maps of all previous plugins.
-This context function can only be used in [`transform`](guide/en/#transform) plugin hook.
+This context function can only be used in the [`transform`](guide/en/#transform) plugin hook.

 #### `this.getFileName(referenceId: string) => string`